osuosl/timesync/source/draft_api.rst

 Revisions
 ---------

 When an object is first created, it is assigned a tracking ID.
-This a UUID which will refer to all versions of the same object.
+This is a UUID which will refer to all versions of the same object.

 When an object is updated, a new revision is created.
 This allows one to easily keep track